ngokevin/vue-ripple-directive/README.md

 <div v-ripple class="button is-primary">This is a button</div>
 ```

 If you want a custom color just pass a color parameter as `string`.
+It's best
-It's best if you use RGBA colors to achieve a greater effect.
+if you use RGBA colors to achieve a greater effect.

 ```
 <div v-ripple="'rgba(255, 255, 255, 0.35)'"  class="button">I have different color</div>
 ```

-##  Global settings
+## Global Settings

-You can set the default color and z-index for all your ripples as the following example
+You can set the default color and z-index for all your ripples:

 ```
 import Ripple from 'vue-ripple-directive'